1. To celebrate that,

 slowly.
 White smoke is mostly evaporating water.
 Over five or ten minutes the

-conflagration grows, and people move back, and then farther back, again and
+conflagration grows, and people move back, then farther back, again and

 thirty feet or more, they make a roar and a wind that shakes the nearby trees.